Concrete is essential to our built environment. We use over four tonnes of it every year for every person alive on the planet.

 Cambridge Electric Cement (CEC) has developed a technology for recycling cement from demolition waste, making zero-carbon cement a possibility.
 It does this by replacing the lime flux used in steel recycling with recovered cement paste, producing a clinker that can be used to make new cement, without affecting the steelmaking.

-This cement can match the performance of Portland cement (the cement most commonly used to make concrete) without the environmental impact.
+The performance of this recycled cement can match that of Portland cement (the cement most commonly used to make concrete) without the environmental impact.

 Scaling recycled cement solutions with CEC’s partner network